hsumanto/rsa/doc/eclipse_setup.md

 These instructions are for [Eclipse][ecl] 4.3 "Kepler" on Ubuntu 13.10.

+Note that these instructions cover setting up Eclipse to debug all of the existing RSA projects.
+You can skip steps in certain situations.
+E.g. if you aren't interested in the web services, don't import the SpatialCubeService project and skip the instructions for Tomcat.

 ## Pre-requisites

 Follow the instructions for setting up a [manual installation][mi].
 RSA